Achievement and AttainmentHow we perform as a school

 Below is a summary of our most recent performance data:

 We go over and above to ensure that we not only meet performance standards but exceed them, giving our children the best possible foundation for their secondary education.
-The percentage of pupils achieving level 5 and level 6 is exceptional and way above the national average in most subjects.

 If you compare our performance against National and Local Authority results it is evident that the school is performing above, and in some instances significantly above the expected levels for achievement.